Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Image: Llama Llama Red Pajama by Anna Dewdney

 If you’re writing in verse and rhyme, always read it aloud.
-Ask yourself if it feels forced, excessive, or awkward in any way, and whether the rhyme contributes to building the story.
-If it doesn’t sound quite right, you can always see what it’s like without the rhyming.
+Think about if it feels forced, excessive, or awkward in any way, and whether the rhyme really benefits the story.
+If it doesn’t sound quite right, you can always try rewriting your story in prose and see how it feels without rhymes.
+(The silver lining of children’s books is that, with relatively little text, it’s easier to experiment than with other kinds of books!)

-According to writer and editor Jennifer Rees, you can sometimes achieve even better results without forcing it.
+In any case, according to writer and editor Jennifer Rees, you’ll achieve better results without forcing things.
 “There are so many gorgeously written picture books that do not rhyme, but they just sound beautiful.
-Someone has simply paid attention to how the lines read and how every single word sounds when you read it out loud.”
+Simply pay attention to how the lines read and how every single word sounds when you read it out loud.”

 7. Write with illustrations in mind

-Illustration-led children’s books obviously rely on text and illustrations working together to create an immersive experience.
-Whether you’re planning to bring in an illustrator or pick up a paintbrush yourself, you should always be thinking of pictures while drafting.
+Illustrated children’s books obviously rely on text and illustrations working together to create an immersive experience.
+Whether you’re planning to bring in an illustrator or pick up a paintbrush yourself, you should always be thinking about the visuals while drafting.

 Think in terms of scenes

 Think of your book like a (very) short movie.
-Every time you flip a page, you enter a new scene that holds the potential to surprise your young readers.
+Each time you flip a page, you enter a new scene with the potential to surprise your young readers.
 To achieve this effect, consider placing your surprises strategically on the other side of page turns.

 Let the visuals do the talking

-When self-editing your manuscript, try to cut unnecessary sentences and let the visuals do the talking instead.
-There’s no need to squander your precious word count describing the weather or a character’s clothes if the pictures can do it for you.
+When self-editing your manuscript, try to cut unnecessary sentences and let the visuals (or future visuals) do the talking instead.
+Don’t squander your precious word count describing the weather or a character’s clothes if pictures can do it for you.

 8. Self-edit common issues

-Even strong ideas can lose their impact if they’re weighed down by avoidable issues.
-Below are the most common things to keep in mind as you go through your own manuscript:
+Even the best ideas can lose impact if they’re weighed down by avoidable issues.
+Here are the most common things to be aware of as you review your own manuscript:

-1. Talking down to the audience.
+🗣️ Talking down to the audience.
 Children are quick to sense when a story is overly instructive or moralizing.
-Instead of spelling out lessons, let meaning emerge through action, consequence, and character choice.
+Instead of hitting them over the head with it, let meaning emerge through action, consequence, and character choice.

-2. Overcomplicating the story.
-Too many characters, subplots, or shifts in focus can overwhelm young readers.
-Children’s books tend to work best when they center on a single goal or problem and follow it through to a clear resolution.
+😵💫 Overcomplicating the story.
+Still, take care to balance organic storytelling with digestibility.
+Too many characters, subplots, or focus shifts can overwhelm young readers.
+Children’s books tend to work best when they center on a single goal or problem and follow it to a clear resolution.

-3. Underestimating the importance of pacing.
-Lingering too long on setup, or repeating the same beat without escalation, can cause the story to stall.
-Each scene should move the story forward or deepen understanding of the character.
+🏃 Underestimating the importance of pacing.
+Lingering too long on setup, or repeating the same beat without escalation, can stall the story.
+Each scene should move the story forward or deepen our understanding of the main character.

-A careful revision pass, ideally with feedback from children or fellow children’s book authors, can help you spot and fix these issues.
-It can also help save you some money when it comes time to hire a professional…
+A careful revision pass, ideally with feedback from children or fellow children’s book authors (as mentioned above), can help you spot and fix these issues.
+It can also help save money when it comes time to hire a professional.

 Q: How should the formatting of children's manuscripts differ from that of adult books to meet industry standards?